AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/microsoft-365-calendar-modules.md

 #### List Calendars {#list-calendars}

-Retrieves a list of all of the authenticated user's calendars.
+This search module retrieves a list of all of the authenticated user's calendars.

 <table style="table-layout:auto">
  <col>